 “At the end of a date there’s always the inevitable, ‘So, will we see each other again?’ question hanging in the air.
 If the date sucked, then it is so awkward to know in the back of your head that you don’t want to pursue anything else with him.” – Emily, DePaul University

 No doubt, a bad first date beginning makes for a less than pleasant bad first date ending.
 Luckily, it is possible to make your thoughts on the date and on your future – or lack thereof – with the guy clear without coming across as a mean girl or completely crushing his heart.
 And it’s important to remember that although ending the date is initially awkward, it WILL have an end and tomorrow will be the start of a new day (a day when you don’t have to redo your date).

-But to make it easier before you get to the point when you’ve said your goodbyes, Her Campus has 6 ways for you to make the exit of your bad first date smooth without seeming stone cold!
+But to make it easier before you get to the point when you’ve said your goodbyes, check out HC's 6 ways for you to make the exit of your bad first date smooth without seeming stone cold!